ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Network Discovery

 [discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md)
-is used in `SSV.network` as the discovery system.
+is used in `SSV.Network` as the discovery system.

 More information is available in [Networking > Discovery](#discovery)

+### Peer Scoring

+The peer scoring in `SSV.Network` consists of the following types of scorers:

+- [Connection Scoring](#connection-scoring) - calculated during handshake, affects the peers we connect to
+- [Message Scoring](#message-scoring) - tracks operators behavior w.r.t incoming IBFT messages
+- [Pubsub Scoring](#pubsub-scoring) - calculated by libp2p, tracks over gossip tasks and pubsub related metrics

+For more info please refer to the linked sections.

 ------